-Whether you are sending email, instant messaging, commenting on Facebook, or posting a message to your blog, you need to remember that anything you put on the Internet can be there forever.
+Whether you are sending email, instant messaging, commenting on Facebook, adding images to Snapchat, or posting a message to your blog, you need to remember that anything you put on the internet can be there forever.
 Even if you remove the material, someone may have copied or saved it.
 One rule of thumb many people use is to never post anything you wouldn’t want your parents or boss to see.

 Protect Personal Information